 When I came to Europe, I wasn’t sure how long I would stay.
 I brought enough medication to last three months (the most I could).
-By the time it ran out, I was already making plans to return to North America and figured I could get free refills if I waited.
+By the time it ran out, I was already making plans to return to Turtle Island and figured I could get free refills if I waited.
 I have been waiting a long time now.
-Expenses keep coming up that keep me from having enough money to leave — computer crashes, broken glasses, other emergencies.
+Expenses keep coming up that prevent me from having enough money to leave — computer crashes, broken glasses, other emergencies.

 I was able to borrow other prescriptions, but the one thing I couldn’t find was my SSRIs (selective serotonin re-uptake inhibitors — a common genre of antidepressants).
 I had previously considered discontinuing them anyway, but I knew it was dangerous, especially when my situation and my (mental) health are already so precarious.
-There was always some life-threatening crisis, the constant brushes with death and crushing poverty, so it never seemed like the right time to add another potential hazard.
+There was always some life-threatening crisis, constant brushes with death, and crushing poverty, so it never seemed like the right time to add another potential hazard.
 Plus, I had more pressing chemical dependencies to deal with first.
 Same reasons I still smoke cigarettes.

 So when I started to run out of them, I figured it was as good a time as any to go off them.
 I knew the risks when I started taking my SSRIs years ago.
 So before I quit, I read as much as I could.
 I tapered my doses downward over a period of months.
 It has now been several weeks since I stopped taking it entirely and I feel like shit.